9 of the cheapest countries to visit in Europe

 Alternative Destinations: 10 min read

 Europe is a treasure trove of wonderful places.
 What's more, with low-cost carriers such as the cheap and cheerful EasyJet and Wizz Air flying people about the continent, it's now pretty cheap to get around.
+Using PayPal and PayPal Credit to pay for flights while you travel around also helps as it allows you to track your travel funds and make sure you are still keeping your travel experiences within budget.
 The thing is, when you get to where you want to go, the price of having a good time can be steep.
 Hotels, eating out, sight-seeing and getting around can rack up a hefty bill if you’re not careful.
 In fact, on the Telegraph’s list of the world's top 20 most expensive countries, 11 of them are in Europe!

 It wouldn't be fair to tarnish the whole continent with that brush, however.
 There are still many cheap and cheerful places to visit in Europe with a lot to offer.
-Here's a few of the continent’s cheapest countries and a rough price guide to help you weigh up the costs of visiting.
+Here's a few of the cheapest countries to visit in Europe and a rough price guide to help you weigh up the costs of visiting.

 Travel to Europe cheap